The importance of parental involvement in a child’s education

 Parents: a child’s first teacher

-Parents and guardians are normally the first, most present and loyal teachers in any child’s life - it therefore makes sense that they should be involved in their child’s education at school goes hand in hand with working with a class teacher in providing a seamless and supported learning environment.
+Parents and guardians are the first, most present and loyal teachers in any child’s life – therefore introducing them to their child’s education at school goes hand in hand with working with a class teacher in providing a seamless and supported learning environment.

 Information & support is key

-To help engage a parent in their child’s education it is vitally important that a school keep parents and guardians continually informed about the learning program and each student's progress, and to offer services to support them throughout the process.
+To help engage a parent in their child’s education it is vitally important that a school keep parents and guardians continually informed about the learning program and each student’s progress, and to offer ways in supporting them through their child’s learning journey.

 Learning continues at home

 For a child to achieve their full potential at school it is essential that a child continues with their studies at home and this normally can only be effectively achieved when parents and school have a good relationship and can communicate.